bokeh/bokeh/sphinx/source/docs/user_guide/plotting.rst

 Bars
 ''''

-When drawing rectangular bars (often representing intervals) it is often more convenient to have coordinates that are a hybrid of the two systems above.
+When drawing rectangular bars (often representing intervals), it is often more convenient to have coordinates that are a hybrid of the two systems above.
 Bokeh provides the |hbar| and |vbar| glyphs function for this purpose.